 1. Explore career paths.

-In fact, adds Brathwaite, Tri-C in particular offers a number of internships that are specific to their students, meaning they aren’t competing with students from nearby four-year schools for choice opportunities.
+In fact, adds Brathwaite, Tri-C in particular offers a number of internships that are specific to their students.
+In other words, they aren’t competing with students from nearby four-year schools for choice opportunities.

 2. Earn college credits at an affordable rate.